-Each class teacher will organise a Parent Information Session during the beginning of Term One.
+Each class teacher will organise a Parent Information Session to be held early in Term One.
 Parents and carers should attend in order to meet the teacher and learn about their child's curriculum and activities during the year.

 School Assembly